 Seasonal Mexican Sweet Bread

-Today the bread of the dead is made up of a circle that symbolizes a skull and some strips that simulate bones.
-It is baked in the months of October and November and it is placed on the altars of the dead to remember loved ones who have already passed away.
+Pan de muerto (bread of the dead): this famous sweet bread is only baked during the months of October and November and it is placed on the altars of the dead to remember loved ones who have already passed away.
 It has a subtle orange blossom flavor.

-Rosca de reyes: The rosca de reyes is a tradition that originated in France.
-Later it arrived in Spain which spread it in Latin America.
-It is eaten in the month of January.
+Rosca de reyes: The Rosca de Reyes is a tradition that originated in France.
+Later it arrived in Spain which spread it to Latin America.
+It is eaten in the month of January to celebrate the Epiphany.

-The bread is circular, like a ring, and it symbolizes the infinite love of God.
-Inside it there are small plastic dolls that symbolize the baby Jesus.
+This Mexican sweet bread is circular, like a ring, and it symbolizes the infinite love of God.
+Inside it, there are small plastic dolls that symbolize the baby Jesus.

-Pan de Feria – Bread fair: These are various types of breads that are bought at “seasonal” fairs, usually when a patronal feast is being celebrated in some region.
-They are usually larger than the pan dulce found in bakeries, they can measure from 4 to 12- inch (10-30 cm) long.
+Pan de Feria – Bread fair: These are various types of bread that are bought at “seasonal” fairs, usually when a patronal feast is being celebrated in some region.
+They are usually larger than the pan dulce found in bakeries, they can measure from 4 to 12- inches (10-30 cm) long.

-Among the different types of pan de feria you can usually find breads made with cream, decorated with sesame, walnuts, “ate” (a typical Mexican jam) or raisins.
+Among the different types of pan de feria, you can usually find bread made with cream, decorated with sesame, walnuts, “ate” (a typical Mexican jam), or raisins.

-Both breads are commonly used to accompany the food, like any regular bread from around the world.
-They are also perfect for making traditional Mexican sandwiches tortas like this torta cubana, and the traditional dessert for Lent season, capirotada.
+Both breads are commonly used to accompany food, like any regular bread from around the world.
+They are also perfect for making traditional Mexican sandwiches and the traditional dessert for the Lent season, capirotada.

-After this sweet tour, there is nothing better than grabbing some atole, a cup of coffee or a glass of milk and relax while savoring our favorite “pan dulce”.
-So, here are a selection of Mexican sweet bread recipes that you can make at home.
-Enjoy!
+After this sweet tour, there is nothing better than grabbing some atole, a cup of coffee, or a glass of milk and relaxing while savoring our favorite “pan dulce”.